Asian shares, dollar struggle on Ukraine anxiety

 Ukrainian forces killed up to five pro-Russia separatists on Thursday and Russia conducted army drills near the border, raising fears its troops would invade.

-"The escalation of tension in Ukraine is likely to keep markets risk-off," said Kyosuke Suzuki, director of forex at Societe Generale in Tokyo.

-MSCI's broadest index of Asia-Pacific shares outside Japan erased early modest gains and fell 0.8 percent, on track for a 1 percent weekly loss but still up nearly 3 percent for the year.
+MSCI's broadest index of Asia-Pacific shares outside Japan erased early modest gains and fell 0.3 percent.

-Hong Kong's Hang Seng Index shed 1.3 percent and touched a four-week low on concerns about the state of China's economy and the health of the banking sector.

-"People aren't very keen on any of the Chinese banks at the moment, because the banks reflect the overall concerns about the economy," said Larry Jiang, chief strategist at Guotai Junan International in Hong Kong.

-Japan's Nikkei stock average wavered in an out of positive territory in extremely choppy trade, after opening solidly lower amid disappointment over a failed attempt to reach a U.S.-Japan trade pact.
-It was last down 0.2 percent, on track for a 1 percent weekly loss.
+Japan's Nikkei stock average took an opposite track and added 0.5 percent in choppy trade, after opening solidly lower amid disappointment over a failed attempt to reach a U.S.-Japan trade pact.

 The two countries made progress in trade talks at a bilateral summit in Tokyo but did not reach the Trans-Pacific Partnership (TPP) trade deal that they were hoping to seal, Economy Minister Akira Amari said on Friday.